gabrielesh/yokai-senjafuda-01/pages/collection_highlights.md

 {% include feature/image.html objectid="coll001" %}

 Here's an image shared using standard markdown (works in Preview/GFM).
-On Friday it didn't work on the deployed website, but now it does.
+On Friday it didn't work on the deployed website.
+Today it did briefly and then didn't again.
 Why?:
 ![Image I'm sharing with you](/objects/coll001.jpeg)

 Here's an image shared using standard markdown with a full url (doesn't work in Preview/GFM):